robinchew/mvil/README.md

 Q: Is it fast?

 A: Probably not, PR welcomed.
 I was more focused on laying the foundations for functional and declarative style of programming for Android.

+Q: Did you try the above examples that it works?

+A: Nope.
+It came from working code though, that was hastily rewritten.

+Q: Where can I complain?

+A: Find my e-mail in the commits.